free-unife/economics-and-business-administration/README.md

 (University of Ferrara), year 2014-2016.

 ## What this repository is about
-This repository consists in a business plan (in Italian language) concerning a fictional enterprise.
+This repository consists in a business plan presentation in Italian language concerning a fictional enterprise.

+The presentation is written in LaTeX using the beamer class.

 ## How to compile and compress the resulting pdf file
 ```